antiborder/periodic_table_3d/posts/shapes-of-periodic-table.md

 ![curled shape image](/images/curled-shape-image.png)

 ## 3. Disc Shape
-The Disc shape is made by curling and laying down each element on tbe standard chemical periodic table.
+The Disc shape is made by curling and laying down each element on tbe standard periodic table of the elements.

 In this shape, you can see the La series and Ac series, which were treated separately from other elements in the standard periodic table, are naturally incorporated into the disc.
 In this way, you can view all the elements at a glance.